-The Division recommends each student who has been recommended by the student's College faculty for the appropriate master's or doctor's degree.
+The Division recommends each student who has been recommended by the student's college faculty for the appropriate master's or doctor's degree.

 Graduate study at The University of Akron began a few years after Buchtel College opened its doors, and the first earned Master's Degree was conferred in 1880.
 The College of Education awarded its first Master's Degree in 1924, and the Colleges of Engineering and Business Administration followed in 1959.
 The first earned Doctor's Degrees were conferred in 1959.
 Professor Charles Bulger was appointed first Dean of Graduate Work in 1933, and he continued in that capacity until 1950.
-Professor Cherrington was named Director of Graduate Studies in 1955 and appointed Dean of The Graduate Division upon its establishment in 1960.
+Professor Cherrington was named Director of Graduate Studies in 1955 and appointed Dean of The Graduate Division upon its estab-

-The Graduate Division offers programs of advanced study leading to the degrees of Doctor of Philosophy in Chemistry, Polymer Science, and Industrial Psychology.
+The Graduate Division offers programs of advanced study leading to the degrees of Doctor of Philosophy in Chemistry, Polymer Science, Industrial Psychology, and Education (Elementary, Secondary and Guidance and Counseling).
+The Doctor of Education degree is offered in Educational Administration.